giannismilas/Jmatrix/README.md

 ## 🧾 Overview

 The EShop Application is a full-featured e-commerce platform designed using Spring Boot.
-It allows users to browse products, manage shopping carts, place orders, and administrators to manage users and products.
+It allows customers to browse products, manage shopping carts, place orders, and administrators to manage users and products.

 ---